 Presidential aspirations aside, the party continues to work to cement their role as a vital third party in the U.S. and not follow past notable third parties into obscurity by having their key views absorbed.

-For more information on the Green Party and elections, look over the links on the next page.
+For more information on the Green Party and elections, look over the links below.